benjaminhoffman/gatsby-plugin-segment-js/README.md

       // Default: true
       trackPageImmediately: true,

+      // Boolean indicating whether to ignore `page` calls by this plugin before we call `analytics.load`
+      // and/or the `ready` event has been emitted by `analytics`.
+      //
+      // Useful in some cases to prevent issues "queuing" `page` events before Segment is fully loaded.
+      trackPageOnlyIfReady: false,

       // Boolean indicating whether to perform any page() calls during Client-side routing updates.
       //
       // You might want to disable `trackPageImmediately` if you *only* want page() calls to occur upon